unbroken-dome/gradle-testsets-plugin/README.md

 ### Predefined unit test set

-The `java` and `groovy` plugins automatically define a source set named "test" to hold unit tests, as well as "testCompile" and "testRuntime" configurations to declare its dependencies, and a "test" task to run the tests.
+The `java` and `groovy` plugins automatically define a source set named "test" to hold unit tests, "testCompile" and "testRuntime" configurations to declare its dependencies, and a "test" task to run the tests.
 The TestSets plugin logically groups these into a predefined test set called "unitTest".

 All new test sets implicitly extend the "unitTest" set, meaning that every test set's `compile` configuration will automatically extend `testCompile`, and every test set's `runtime` configuration will extend `testRuntime`.